-The Entry Level Master of Science in Nursing (MSN) program is a pre-licensure nursing program for those interested in becoming a registered nurse who already possess a bachelor's degree in a non-nursing field.
-It is a seven semester program that begins in fall and includes course work in two summer semesters.
+The Entry Level MSN program is a pre-licensure nursing program for those interested in becoming a registered nurse who already possess a bachelor's degree in a non-nursing field.
+It is a seven semester program which begins in fall and includes course work in two summer semesters.
 Students are cohorted, so they stay with the same group of students throughout the program.
-This program has holistic nursing concepts and theories threaded throughout the curriculum and is endorsed by the American Holistic Nurses Credentialing Corporation (AHNCC).
-This endorsement allows graduates who obtain RN licensure and sit for holistic nurse certification within 2 years of graduation to waive the holistic nursing practice and education requirements for certification.
+This program has holistic nursing concepts and theories threaded throughout the curriculum and is endorsed by the American Holistic Nurse Credentialing Corporation (AHNCC).
+Graduates who sit for holistic nurse certification within 2 years of graduation are able to waive the holistic nursing practice and education requirements.